mysql/mysql-utilities/doc/man/mysqldbexport.rst

 :option:`--locking` option.
 You can turn off locking altogether ('no-locks') or use only table locks ('lock-all').
 The default value is 'snapshot'.

-You must provide login information such as user, host, password, etc. for a user that has the appropriate rights to access all objects in the operation.
+You must provide connection parameters such as user, host, password, and so forth, for a user that has the appropriate rights to access all objects in the operation.
-See :ref:`mysqldbexport-notes` below for more details.
+See :ref:`mysqldbexport-notes` for more details.

 OPTIONS
 -------